 - Not wearing appropriate face coverings when required

 - Not practicing physical distancing when required

 Progressive Response to Commitment Violations

-Written Warning to Employee: Ideally, supervisors will deliver a written warning for failure to meet any of the community health commitments (with notice to HR).
-A member of the HAT or the divisional designee will send an email, if necessary.
-The documented, written warning will be placed in the employee’s file.
+A conversation and a written warning for failure will be sent to the employee, with a copy of the notice placed in the employee’s file.
 A third violation could include loss of certain University privileges.